 An anhydrous ammonia hose that is currently in service or has been carried over from the previous year:

-2. NH3 hoses should be checked in the spring in the same manner as a new hose is inspected - this way the user ensures that Anhydrous Ammonia hose is, in fact, Anhydrous Ammonia hose.
+NH3 hoses should be checked in the spring in the same manner as a new hose is inspected - this way the user ensures that an Anhydrous Ammonia hose is, in fact, an Anhydrous Ammonia hose.

-3. Each hose should be checked at least daily, if not each time the hose is used, to ensure proper function.
-Make sure to check for: movement of couplings, cuts, gouges or cracks in the cover.
+Each hose should be checked at least daily, if not each time the hose is used, to ensure proper function.
+Make sure to check for movement of couplings, cuts, gouges, or cracks in the cover.
 Check for any soft spots - this is done by running your hand down the entire length of the hose.

-Always remember - visual and manual inspection SHOULD BE DONE DAILY
+Always remember - visual and manual inspections SHOULD BE DONE DAILY.

 Don't hesitate to contact us should you have any questions.
 Be safe out there...